Cuis-Smalltalk/Cuis-Website/_pages/download.md

 If you want to enjoy the latest enhancements to Cuis, report bugs, or contribute back to the project, you will install the Cuis-Smalltalk code repositories and an appropriate VM for your system.

-To do so, use the Cuis Rolling Release: https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev
+To do so, use the [Cuis Rolling Release](https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev).